akielaries/openGPMP/CONTRIBUTING.md

 2. Perfecting the **Linux** and **OSX** installations with `CMake`.

-   * **Windows** is not currently on my agenda, installation and support for Windows systems is handed off to contributors.
+   * **Windows** is not currently on my agenda.
+Installation and support for Windows systems is handed off to those who need it or if I have a plethora of spare time.

    * `CMake` installation currently only works with **Linux**, issues arise on **OSX** when it comes to the steps regarding GoogleTest.